- The job duties of an administrative assistant include clerical and managerial duties over groups, individuals, projects and tasks.

 - A parking attendant may perform a variety of tasks.
 They might valet cars (parking and retrieving cars for guests), direct traffic in and around parking lots, or sell tickets for parking.

 - A part time worker is someone who does not work full time for a company.
 Part time workers may work only a few days a week, or for periods of time like on weekends, every few weeks, or seasonally (ex. only available for the summer).

 - Photographers may be employed for concerts, conventions, weddings and sporting events.
-With high quality cameras, photographers take pictures of anything and everything to capture a variety of moods, situations, scenes, actions and events.
+With high-quality cameras, photographers take pictures of anything and everything to capture a variety of moods, situations, scenes, actions and events.

 Picker & Packer

-- A picker and packer is in charge of order fulfilment.
+- A picker and packer is in charge of order fulfillment.
 The job involves pulling inventory and preparing items for shipment.
 As the name alludes to, you’re ‘picking’ items (ex. off the shelves) and packaging them to be shipped.

 - Demonstrate how to use a product and explain its functions and uses while answering product related questions.
 The main goal of a product demonstrator is to create awareness and sell the product or service.